Read Time: 4 Minutes

 Specific nutrients, dietary patterns, and overall nutrition may play either beneficial or detrimental roles in hormonal balance.
-Nutrition intake patterns, such as fasting and excess calories, and foods with a higher glycemic load are known to impact circulating levels of certain hormones.
+Various nutrition intake patterns, from fasting to excess calories, as well as foods with a higher glycemic load, are known to impact circulating levels of certain hormones.
 For example, thyroid hormone regulation is influenced by the state of the body, from fed to starved,1 and adequate intake and availability of the nutrients selenium, iodine, and iron contribute to healthy levels and functioning of thyroid hormones.2,3 In addition, the steroid hormone cortisol regulates a wide range of body processes.
-While cortisol itself has an appetite-stimulating effect,4,5 extremes in nutrition intake, from overeating to starvation,6-8 as well as intake of specific nutrients, such as fish oil,9 may impact cortisol production and secretion.
+While cortisol itself has an appetite-stimulating effect,4,5 extremes in nutrition intake, from overeating to starvation,6-8 as well as intake of specific nutrients such as fish oil,9 may impact cortisol production and secretion.

 While understanding nutrition’s potential impact on hormone levels is important, another puzzle piece to consider is nutrition’s potential impact on hormone sensitivity.

 Do dietary factors impact cell sensitivity to hormonal signals, meaning how strongly they respond to the hormone message?
 Specifically, are tissues and cells more resistant or more sensitive to hormones based on specific nutrients, dietary patterns, or overall nutrition?